 |Adverbs and intensifiers|

-Remember: reusing the same expressions over and over again will reduce your mark for lexical resource aspect.
+Remember: reusing the same expressions over and over again will reduce your lexical resource mark.

-Now we will use these words and expressions to describe our chart.
+Now we will use these words and expressions to describe our line graph.

 I want you to pay attention to the words in bold.
-They are examples of synonyms usage to get a higher vocabulary score (show-display-experience-present; numbers-figures-mark; industry-job-occupation).
+They are examples of synonym usage to get a higher lexical resource score (show-display-experience-present; numbers-figures-mark; industry-job-occupation).
 Underlined fragments are examples of words and phrases from the graph vocabulary table.

 When writing your introductory paragraph, you may be tempted to simply copy the task description.
-Don’t – the copied part will not be counted towards your total number of words.
+Don’t – the copied part will not count towards your total number of words.
 Instead, paraphrase the task.

 IT and engineering are grouped and described in the first body paragraph because they display similar dynamics.
-As it was said before, you only have to mention graph features that stand out the most – minimums and maximums, turning points, pattern deviations.
+As it was said before, you only have to mention graph features that stand out the most: minimums and maximums, turning points and pattern deviations.

-Conclusion can be a brief comparison, an overview of the salary dynamics.
+Your conclusion can be a brief comparison or an overview of the salary dynamics.
 Again, it’s worth grouping industries with similar figures, as I did.
 Try to make your summary at least two sentences long, though it can be quite difficult to come up with a relevant follow-up sentence.
 If you find yourself at a loss for the second sentence, just paraphrase the introduction and add a generalising statement that refers to the graph.

-This task focuses on juxtaposing, or comparing the chart data.
-The main difference between line graph and chart comparison is that there is no dynamics in the latter.
-Instead you match different numbers against each other.
-These number can represent many things — city population, prices, market shares.
+This task focuses on juxtaposing or comparing the chart data.
+The main difference between a line graph and a chart comparison is that there is no dynamic in the latter.
+Instead, you match different numbers against each other.
+These numbers can represent many things — city population, prices, market shares, and so on.

 Below is the task that we will use as an example (a bar chart):

-In order to keep your work under 150 words, you have to group the data.
-The data presented in this chart can be grouped in two different ways:
+In order to keep your writing under 150 words, you have to group data.
+The data presented in this chart could be grouped in two different ways: